sureshfizzy/streamrip/README.md

 - [Tidal-Media-Downloader](https://github.com/yaronzz/Tidal-Media-Downloader)
 - [scdl](https://github.com/flyingrub/scdl)

 ## Disclaimer

 I will not be responsible for how you use `streamrip`.
-By using `streamrip`, you agree to the terms and conditions of the Qobuz, Tidal, and Deezer APIs.
+By using `streamrip`, you agree to the terms and conditions of the Qobuz, and Tidal APIs.

 ## Donations/Sponsorship

 <a href="https://www.buymeacoffee.com/nathom" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

 Consider contributing some funds [here](https://www.buymeacoffee.com/nathom), which will go towards holding the premium subscriptions that I need to debug and improve streamrip.
 Thanks for your support!